rinkitadhana/TextForge/README.md

 <!-- Features -->
 ### Features

-- Newspaper UI
-- Clean Animation
+- Simple and Clean UI/UX
-- Shows crimes in a newspaper UI
+- Made with the help of V0

 <!-- Getting Started -->